thenamelessdev/discord-spammer/README.md

 # What can you do
 You can spam a channel
-You can spam join and leave a server to spam the welcomer bot (coming)
+You can spam join and leave a server to spam the welcomer bot Make servers
+Spam channel maker
+Webhook spammer